eatgrass/obsidian-pomodoro-timer/README.md

 ## Features

-- Customizable work and break time
+- Customizable work and break time length
 - Audible notifications
 - A timer displayed in the status bar
 - Integration with your daily note for logging